NadeeshaNJ/micromouse-floodfill-cpp/README.md

 5. Click the "Run" button

 ## Additional Resources

 You can find mazefiles from [here](https://github.com/micromouseonline/mazefiles) .
 This includes mazes from international level competitions<br/>
 There is a very useful project from [Bulebots](https://github.com/Bulebots/ommr) that can create maze files using images of them.

+## Notes

+- If you're using Windows, you may need to download and install [MinGW](http://mingw.org/wiki/Getting_Started)
+- Communication with the simulator is done via stdin/stdout, use stderr to print output
+- Descriptions of all available API methods can be found at [mackorone/mms#mouse-api](https://github.com/mackorone/mms#mouse-api)